PagerDuty/public-support-scripts/README.md

 ### Ruby Scripts

-If the script is written in Ruby, the directory shall include a file `Gemfile` specifiying gem dependencies, that can be used to install them using the `bundle` command.
+If the script is written in Ruby, the directory shall include a file `Gemfile` specifying gem dependencies that can be used to install them using the `bundle` command.

 [Rubygems](https://rubygems.org/pages/download) will need to installed in the